Frequently Asked Questions

 The N-MOmentum trial used NMOSD-specific 18-point attack criteria to ensure investigators captured any sign or symptom of a new attack, from the most subtle to the most severe.17,21 Explore the attack adjudication process

 UPLIZNA delivered significant reduction in attacks through the first 28 weeks of treatment in the randomized controlled period of N-MOmentum.
-In a post hoc analysis of patients who remained on UPLIZNA through the open-label period, annualized attack rate continued to decline over time.
+In a post hoc analysis of patients who remained on UPLIZNA through the open-label period, attack rate reductions were sustained over time.
 Learn more about the primary endpoint

-In a post hoc analysis of the open-label period of N-MOmentum, UPLIZNA demonstrated reduction in annualized attack rate over 2.5+ years.22 Explore long-term attack-risk reduction
+In a post hoc analysis of the open-label period of N-MOmentum, UPLIZNA demonstrated a reduction in annualized attack rate over 2.5+ years.22 Consider open-label treatment phase study limitations when interpreting results.
+The OLP was not blinded, not controlled, and included inherent self-selection bias for remaining in the trial.
+During the OLP, a total of 42 patients (19.4%) discontinued, of which 5 patients (2.3%) discontinued due to adverse events.
+Explore long-term attack-risk reduction

-Urinary tract infection and arthralgia were the only adverse events with an incidence of ≥ 10% and were seen more frequently with UPLIZNA than with placebo.16 Explore safety data
+Urinary tract infection and arthralgia were adverse events with an incidence of ≥10% and were seen more frequently with UPLIZNA than with placebo.16 Explore safety data

 UPLIZNA can cause infusion reactions, which can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or other symptoms.
-Rates of infusion-related reactions with UPLIZNA treatment were low.
+In the 28-week RCP, rates of infusion reactions with UPLIZNA were 9% vs 10% with placebo.
 All infusion-related reactions in patients receiving UPLIZNA were Grades 1 or 2.
 A corticosteroid, an antihistamine, and an antipyretic are given 30 to 60 minutes prior to administration to reduce infusion reactions.16,17,21 Explore safety data

 UPLIZNA is administered as an intravenous infusion.
 The recommended dosage includes a 300-mg infusion followed 2 weeks later by a second 300-mg infusion.
 Subsequent doses (starting 6 months from the first infusion) are a single 300-mg infusion every 6 months for chronic usage.
 A corticosteroid, an antihistamine, and an antipyretic are given 30 to 60 minutes prior to administration to reduce infusion reactions.16,17 Learn more about administration